nova0821/iotjs-wiki/Build-for-Linux.md

 ./tools/build.py --target-arch=i686 --buildtype=debug --buildlib
 ```

-#### Build only _iotjs_ with given build option
+#### Build only IoT.js with given build option

-If you had some modification and build only IoT.js this explains how.
+This section for explaining how to build only IoT.js when you did some modification.
 IoT.js uses [CMake](http://www.cmake.org/) for makefile generation.
-You can go inside the build folder and just build with 'make' command.
-Go inside where your target platform name, for example x86_64 linux,
+You can go inside the build folder and build with 'make' command.
+Go inside where your target platform name is, for example x86_64 linux,
 ```
 cd build/x86_64-linux/iotjs
 make